DaduDev/content-relavance-checker/README.md

 ## Introduction

 In today's information-saturated world, quickly determining the relevance of content is a critical task.
-This application simplifies this process by using advanced NLP techniques to understand the meaning of both the uploaded content and the user's description.
+This application simplifies this process by using advanced techniques to understand the meaning of both the uploaded content and the user's description.
 It then calculates the semantic similarity between them to provide a relevance assessment.

 ## Features

 *   **Multi-Content Support:** Handles text, image, and (partially implemented) video uploads.
 *   **Semantic Similarity:** Employs sentence transformer models to go beyond simple keyword matching and understand the *meaning* of the content and description.
-*   **NLP Preprocessing:** Uses spaCy for lemmatization and stop word removal to improve the accuracy of the semantic comparison.
 *   **Clear Output:** Provides a relevance assessment (relevant/irrelevant) along with a confidence score indicating the model's certainty.
 *   **Easy-to-Use Interface:** Built with Streamlit for a simple and intuitive user experience.